-7. Networking
+6. Networking

-• The Charity is pleased to work with Student Action for Refugees (STAR), based in the same building, to share experiences and support people with a refugee background into higher education.
+- The Charity is pleased to work with Student Action for Refugees (STAR), based in the same building, to share experiences and support people with a refugee background into higher education.
 The STAR staff member responsible for the widening participation programme gives a talk to each group of participants on the Preparation for Higher Education course, to explain the university application process, and campus scholarships coordinated by STAR.

-Many of the scholarships coordinated by STAR are located at universities outside London, and most of the Charity's participants need to stay in London, for work, accommodation, or family reasons, so regretfully most of the Charity's students have been unable to benefit from the STAR scheme.

-- The Charity has forged a cooperative arrangement with CIRLE (Community Integration for Refugees through Culture, Language and Employment), to share experiences and support asylum seekers and refugees with English language and employment opportunities and signposting. - 8.
-The Charity produced two Newsletters in 2021, Summer 2021/Issue 3 and Winter 2021/Issue These are available on the website, please look under 'HOME/ Newsletters.' - 9.
-The Charity is a member of the Refugee Council, the Small Charities Coalition, and the National Council for Voluntary Organisations (NCVO).
+Many of the scholarships coordinated by STAR are located at universities outside London, and most of the Charity's participants need to stay in London, for work, accommodation, or family reasons, so regretfully most of the Charity's students have been unable to benefit from the STAR scheme. - The Charity has forged a cooperative arrangement with CIRLE (Community Integration for Refugees through Culture, Language and Employment), to share experiences and support asylum seekers and refugees with English language and employment opportunities and signposting. - 7.
+The Charity produced two Newsletters in 2022, Summer June 2022/Issue 7 and Winter December 2022/ Issue 8.
+These are available on the website, please look under 'HOME/ Newsletters.' - 8.
+The Charity is a member of the Refugee Council, and the National Council for Voluntary Organisation (NCVO).

-Current activities
+9. Current activities